 The greatest human acquirement, achievement or possession may be what is usually known as poise of mind.
-Maintaining the mind in a highly judicious attitude of stability towards events that take place in the world, and understanding the connection of the causes with the effects along with their proper proportion and logical arrangement, is a great need.
-It is not only a great need, but an equipment that we wield in our hands which alone can give us any hope for success in the fields of work and life.
+The stability which the mind maintains in a highly judicious attitude towards events that take place in the world, an understanding which connects the causes with the effects in their proper proportion and logical arrangement, is perhaps a great need.
+It is not only a great need, but an equipment that we wield in our hands with which alone one can have any hope for success in the fields of work and life.

 The adventures of human existence on this Earth are mainly directed to substantial achievements which bring a satisfaction of having attained what is adequately permanent, and not merely a passing shadow or an emotional joy equivalent to that which one may have from the drama of the moving shadows on a screen in a picture show.
 This is evidently not what we expect.

 But the judicious understanding which man is capable of manifesting and is expected to employ in the usual activities of life many a time gets blown out by cyclones which sweep over the ether of his heart with their own thunderclaps and lightning flashes of emotional joy.
 It is almost impossible even for the greatest power of reason and judgment in this world to be totally free from a susceptibility to the joys of moving with a cyclone or a fast-moving train, a jet, or even a rushing motorcar.
 Does it not give some satisfaction?
 Even a weak man feels a little strength when a car moves terribly fast, with 100 kilometres at its command.
 Wherefrom has this joy come to a weak patient that is being moved to a hospital?
 But there is a joy by being in a vehicle that is moving terribly fast.